maximecaron/ragel-url-parser/README.md

 Manual
 ------

-To generate the URL Java parser, change directory at the location of the `URLParser.rl` file and execute the following command-line (whereas the ragel executable should be available in your environment *PATH* variable):
+To manually generate the URL Java parser, change directory at the location of the `URLParser.rl` file and execute the following command-line (whereas the ragel executable should be available in your environment *PATH* variable):
 ```
 ragel -J URLParser.rl
 ```